Why Is My Border Terrier Aggressive?

 Common Health Issues

-Although most border terriers are generally healthy dogs, there are some health conditions that are more common in this breed than others.
+Although most border terriers are generally healthy dogs, some health conditions are more common in this breed than others.
 Here is a look at some of the most common health issues seen in Border Terriers.

 One of the most common health issues seen in Border Terriers is called Legg-Calvé-Perthes disease.
 This is a condition that affects the ball joint of the hip, causing it to deteriorate.
 It typically occurs in young dogs between 4 and 6 months of age.